soumyardas/Data-Science-Portfolio/Codebasics_HousePricePrediction/README.md

     1. Python
     2. Numpy and Pandas for data cleaning
-    3. Matplotlib for data visualization
+    3. Matplotlib and Seaborn for data visualization
     4. Sklearn for model building
     5. Jupyter notebook, visual studio code as IDE
     6. Python flask for HTTP server